Update (Feb 2020):

 Dartford-based Uncle Buck is one of the longest running subprime lenders in operation since 2004.
 This company started with ex-pawnbroker Steve Murray who managed to build up a large team of around 100 employees.
 We had a peek behind the curtain some years back when the ITV documentary “Cash in Hand!
 Payday Loans” followed the workings of Uncle Buck’s collections team.
 A rough video is on Dailymotion if you’d like to check it out.
 At that time they were paying out around 12,000 loans monthly.
 An interesting group acquisition of Ancora Capital Ltd brought in a trio of brands (RedWallet, VarioLoans and WagedayXpress), but for some reason they opted to sell this business off to brokers RevUP Media Llc.

 Whilst historically operating as a payday lender, a complete switch over to instalments was taken on.
 2 monthly instalment options of 4 and 6 months are available.
 An issue when opting for 6 months is that you need to borrow at least £425 to access this term.
 One standout feature with this lender is that they process applications 7/7 across extended hours of Mon/Fri (8am-9.30pm) and Sat/Sun (9am-6pm).
 Measuring brand popularity has always been tricky through the skewed search queries made for the John Candy movie of the same name.
-Actual traffic ranks have dipped recently considering they had at the beginning of the year been ranking at 38k.
-They have just over 3100 fans on Facebook.
+They have just over 3600 fans on Facebook.
+Buck’s traffic ranks have remained competitive.
+They alike others have benefited from the closures of high profile competitors.

 Peachy’s first loan was issued in June 2011 (after being formed in 2010).
 Since arriving on the scene they have served over 2 million customers.
 Kristjan Novitski created this venture after moving on from TxtLoan (now MyJar) that he founded alongside others.
 This company had been the sole operation of Cash on Go until recently.
 Uploan was launched in 2019, but it didn’t appear that this project would ever see the light of the day (Uploan’s site had a coming soon notice back in 2014).
 Peachy’s service itself has took on a series changes over time.
 It has now morphed into one of the most flexible products around with any selectable month of 1 to 12.